 And I don’t blame her.

-My friend, Ryan McCarthy told me about how he saw two men at the dressing room at the pool the other day.
+My friend, Ryan McCarthy told me about how he saw two men at the dressing room at the pool the other day, since they really like to keep their pool clean, and they use the best pool pump for this, you can look here to find more about this.
 Both looked similar, slightly chubby, yet one put on a pair of runners (shoes for running) and a t-shirt while another put on a pair of nice brown shoes and a shirt.
 Immediately, even though he didn’t want to make an opinion, he did.
 Even though those two men look almost identical a mere 20 seconds previous.

 People want to sleep better, but they only want to sleep better until they have to sacrifice how they look in front of others.